 Thursday, September 19, 2019 from 10 a.m. – 11 a.m. at the Coyote Pump Plant.

 The Coyote Pump Plant is located at 18300 Peet Road in Morgan Hill.
 We will have coffee and refreshments for everyone’s enjoyment.
 If you plan on attending, send an e-mail to [email protected] by Friday, September 13.
 RSVPs are appreciated, but not required.

 The Project’s final design documents were completed in September 2017.

 The Project’s construction contract advertisement occurred in September 2017 and was awarded to Monterey Peninsula Engineering in October 2017.

-The District Board approved the Engineer's Report and adopted the California Environmental Quality Act (CEQA) Mitigated Negative Declaration (MND) in May 2017.
+The Valley Water Board approved the Engineer's Report and adopted the California Environmental Quality Act (CEQA) Mitigated Negative Declaration (MND) in May 2017.

 Key Performance Indicators for the Safe, Clean Water Program

-Restore transmission pipelines to full operating capacity of 37 cfs from Anderson Reservoir.
+Restore transmission pipelines ability to operate at the full capacity of 37 cfs from Anderson Reservoir.

 Restore ability to deliver 20 cfs to Madrone Channel.

 Increases groundwater recharge by about 2,000 acre-feet per year in South County’s Llagas Groundwater Sub-basin, a sufficient water supply for 4,000 families of 5.